vitalif/vitastor/README.md

   per drive you should run multiple OSDs each on a different partition of the drive.
   Vitastor isn't CPU-hungry though (as opposed to Ceph), so 1 core is sufficient in a lot of cases.
 - Metadata and journal are always kept in memory.
 Metadata size depends linearly on drive capacity and data store block size which is 128 KB by default.
-With 128 KB blocks, metadata should occupy around 512 MB per 1 TB (which is still less than Ceph wants).
+With 128 KB blocks metadata should occupy around 512 MB per 1 TB (which is still less than Ceph wants).
 Journal doesn't have to be big, the example test below was conducted with only 16 MB journal.
 A big journal is probably even harmful as dirty write metadata also take some memory.